the-cult-of-integral/discord-raidkit/README.md

   - *Anubis* - this type provides a moderation suite of slash commands, to help you convince administrators to add the bot.
   - *Qetesh* - this type provides an NSFW suite of slash commands for the top 25 sexual kink, to help you convince the typical Discord moderator to add the bot.

 - **Osiris** is the account manager of Discord Raidkit.
 Using Osiris, you can save the information of an account, login to an account using either Chrome, Firefox, or Microsoft Edge, or you can fully nuke an account, deleting channels, guilds, friends, and connections, deauthorizing applications, removing hype squad, and PATCHing various account settings.
-You can also generate Discord token grabbers within Windows Registry support.

 ## Installation
 The installation of Discord Raidkit is incredibly simple: